Tanushree Banerjee

 [website]

-As a UCA, I hold office hours for students in the seminar, helping them debug their code and advising them on their semester-long independent work projects.
+As a UCA, I held office hours for students in the seminar, helping them debug their code and advising them on their semester-long independent work projects.

 project image Instructor: Princeton AI4ALL